 Malta's security policies are based on her total support for international law and her adherence to the UN charter and OSCE principles and commitments.
 She is supportive to the UN's efforts to restrict the proliferation of weapons and to encourage arms control and disarmament with special emphasis to weapons of mass destruction.
-Malta regularly accedes to requests made by the OSCE to provide officers from the Armed Forces of Malta to participate in Article IV inspections in support of the Dayton Accords.
 AFM Officers assist in the inspection of military facilities and equipment located on the territory of those states that are signatories to the OSCE Vienna Document 2011.